KnapsackPro/docs.knapsackpro.com/_posts/2018-11-30-how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast.md

 ## Summary

 If you would like to learn more about testing with [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) you can check other articles on our [blog](/) like [testing with Cypress test runner](/2018/run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes).

-And in case you are contemplating using Travis CI, then this [comparison of Travis CI with other solutions](https://knapsackpro.com/ci_comparisons?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast#travis-ci) can be helpful for you.
+<i>In case you are contemplating using Travis CI, then this [comparison of Travis CI with other solutions](https://knapsackpro.com/ci_comparisons?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast#travis-ci) can be helpful to you.
+The [comparison of Travis to Github Actions](https://knapsackpro.com/ci_comparisons/travis-ci/vs/github-actions?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) garners the most interest.
+Other popular pages include [Travis vs AppVeyor](https://knapsackpro.com/ci_comparisons/travis-ci/vs/appveyor?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) and [Travis vs Bitbucket Pipelines](https://knapsackpro.com/ci_comparisons/travis-ci/vs/bitbucket-pipelines?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast).</i>